kaidez/build-css-demo/screencast-notes.md

 * best ways to reduce latency

-* Where I first heard about criical CSS
+* Where I first heard about critical CSS

 * The catch with inline critical CSS is that it doesn't cache since it's in the HTML page.

 * show col-md-4, then show that it's gone after outputting w/ outputCss

+* talk about how the current CSS build trends/tools are definitely geared towards single-page apps (SPAS).
+It's not easy with CMSs like WordPress...I think this will change.